ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week9/index.md

 ### Part 1 – Debugging Scenario

-Design a debugging scenario, and write your report as a conversation on EdStem.
+Design a debugging scenario, and write your report as a conversation on Piazza (you don't need to make a post).
 It should have:

 1. The original post from a student with a screenshot showing a symptom and a